abel-gr/OCR-for-warehouse/README.md

 ### Multi-layer perceptron training

 We have separated into 80% of train and 20% of test the dataset of letters and numbers that we have created and shown before.
 We have used the train set to train a perceptron with 3 hidden layers of 100, 100 and 50 neurons each.
 For the best hyperparameter settings, the _accuracy_ has been 0.87.
 The average _precision_ and _recall_ between all classes have been 0.91 and 0.87 respectively.
-Below we can see the confusion matrix for the classification of the test data.
+Below we can see the confusion matrix for the classification of the test data:

 ![ConfusionMatrix](code/confusion_matrix.png)

+We have chosen a multilayer perceptron from the _scikit-learn_ library because it is really powerful to classify letters and numbers, as well as much faster than more complex types of neural networks.

 ### Perspective removal